This federal requirement is meant to protect vulnerable individuals

 Pre-Admission Screening and Resident Review (PASRR) is a powerful and effective program established by the Centers for Medicare and Medicaid Services (CMS) to ensure that persons with serious mental illness, intellectual, and/or developmental disabilities are placed in the least restrictive setting and receive recommended interventions to improve their quality of life.
 More recently, the PASRR program has emerged as one of the key methods and most effective tools for identifying persons with these conditions and providing the needed care and services.

 PASRR has a wide-ranging statewide and national impact, affecting hospitals, nursing facilities, other providers, caregivers, and family members.
 PASRR assessment outcomes can influence numerous other long-term care services, including Waiver programs, IMD monitoring, housing, funding, and other essential services and initiatives.

 CMS PASRR Requirements

 PASRR requirements are complex.
-That complexity has grown in recent years, due to pressure by key stakeholders.
-Key concerns include: hospital demands for faster turnaround; CMS demands for fully effective Level I systems, broadened specialized services, and person-centered evaluations, which identify a full range of services and supports.
-Another concern focuses on the imperative for close alignment with nursing home providers to educate – both about PASRR requirements and about their residents with disability.
-We fully understands these complexities.
-Through Ascend, a Maximus Company, we manage all aspects of PASRR and provide expert consulting services that meet your state’s unique needs and specific requirements.
+That complexity has grown in recent years due to pressure by key stakeholders.
+Key concerns include: hospital demands for faster turnaround, CMS demands for fully effective Level I systems, broadened specialized services, and person-centered evaluations, which identify a full range of services and supports.
+Another concern focuses on the imperative for close alignment with nursing home providers to educate – both about PASRR requirements and about their residents with disabilities.
+We fully understand these complexities.
+Through Maximus U.S. Services we manage all aspects of PASRR and provide expert consulting services that meet your state’s unique needs and specific requirements.